prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 ### Step 2: Unplug the antenna

 Unplugging the antenna should be pretty straightforward.
-It won't require much force but, if you've got beefy fingers, you may want to use a small set of pliers to grip the metal collar.
+It won't require much force but, if you've got beefy fingers, you may want to use a small pair of pliers to grip the metal collar and pull.
 Just be sure not to damage the plug, as we'll need to use it again.

 ![Picture of the antenna cable unplugged from the head unit and circled in red.](assets/img/beat-fm-band-expander/aerial-unplugged.jpg)